 Shopping and food aside, Brooklyn's Italian neighborhoods are socially cohesive in ways that may not be visible to the casual tourist.
 In old Brooklyn Italian neighborhoods, there are informal support networks that work in many ways, including assistance to newly arrived Italian immigrants by established Italian-Americans.
 Brooklyn's Italian communities also support various Catholic private schools.

 Community ties within the Brooklyn Italian-American community, while not necessarily visible to outsiders, can run strong.

+Are Mafia families still in Brooklyn?
 Yes, apparently so.
-A 2011 FBI round up of Mafia leaders, including some individuals based in Brooklyn, suggests that elements of the Italian mob still operate from Brooklyn.
+An FBI family tree of five Mafia families, or Cosa Nostra, including some individuals based in Brooklyn, suggests that the Italian mob still operates from New York City.

 Italian Festivals In Brooklyn